KoxyG/MinTify/README.md

 ## MINTIFY Workflow
 ### How It Works:

-#### For Project/Community Owners:
+#### For Educational Institutions, NGO’s, Non Profits, Project/Community Owners:
-1. Visit the platform and connect your Coinbase wallet.
+Step 1: Visit the MINTIFY platform and connect your ………. wallet.
-2. Locate and click on the “MINT NFT” button in the hero section or menu.
+Step 2: Locate and click on the “MINT ASSET’ button in the hero section or menu.
-3. Upload the image to mint as an NFT (e.g., certificate design, event ticket, or digital award).
-4. Upload a CSV file with recipients' details:
+Step 3: Upload the Asset you want to mint as an NFT  e.g A new course, Certificates, digital award etc Step 4: Upload a CSV file with recipients' details:
-   - Full name (First Name, Last Name)
+Full name (First Name, Last Name)
-   - Wallet address
+Wallet address
-5. Submit the image and CSV file to generate NFTs for each recipient.
+Step 5: Submit the asset and CSV file to generate NFTs for each recipient.
-6. You’ll receive a Mint Hash.
-Share it with your community members/recipients to claim their NFT rewards.
+Step 6: You’ll Receive a  Mint Hash.
+Share it with your community members/recipients to claim their Assets as NFTs.

 #### For Recipients:
-1. Visit the platform and connect your Coinbase Wallet.
-2. Locate and click on the “Check Eligibility” button in the hero section or menu.
+Step 1: Visit the platform and Connect your Metamask Wallet Step 2: Locate and click on the “Claim Asset” button in the Hero Section or Menu.
-3. Paste the Mint Hash you received from your community leader.
+Step 3: Paste the Mint Hash you received from your community leader/Founder etc.
-4. If eligible, you can claim the NFT directly to your wallet with a single click.
+Step 4: If eligible, you can claim the NFT directly to your wallet with a single click.
-5. After claiming, a link will be generated, allowing you to view the NFT (certificate, award, or ticket) on platforms like OpenSea.
+Step 5: After claiming, a link will be generated, allowing you to view the NFT (courses, certificate, award, or ticket) on platforms like OpenSea.
-6. Download your NFT/save to your device.
+Step 6: Congratulations!
+Download your NFT/Save to your device.

 ## Tools & Technology